The End of the Passing Age

 Most religious traditions in the world look forward to the end of this age and the beginning of a new age and a brighter future.

 Furthermore, accurate versions of Matthew 28:20 report that Jesus also said: “I am with you always, to the end of the age.”
-He did not say "end of the world."
-He use the word aeon, and it is translated to the word “age,” and the modern meaning of the Greek aeon is similar to the Sanskrit words kalpa and yuga, and Hebrew word olam.
+He did not say "end of the world," as some translations of the New Testament do.
+He used the word aeon, and it is translated to the word “age,” and the meaning of aeon is similar to the Sanskrit words kalpa and yuga, and Hebrew word olam, all of which can mean the same period of time.

-There is still much confusion, though, because earlier English versions of the Christian Bible translated "end of the aeon" to "end of the world."
+There is still much confusion about it among Christians, though, because earlier English versions of the Christian Bible translated "end of the aeon" to "end of the world."